- Broadly, service providers are required not to treat disabled people less favourably, and to make reasonable adjustments.

 “A disabled customer with a speech impairment or a learning disability may have difficulty in explaining to a bus driver what their destination is.
 If the bus driver refuses to allow them on the bus in order not to delay other customers waiting to board, this is unlikely to be justified.”

 NI Transport Code of Practice, para 8.19.

-There are also rules in DDA Part 5 on access standards for some vehicles (not relevant for stammering).
+Mostly the reasonable adjustment duty does not require adjustments to physical features of vehicles.
+However there are rules in DDA Part 5 on access standards for some vehicles (not relevant for stammering).
 See the Appendix to the Transport Code of Practice.

 Ss.21B-21E were added by regulations in 2006, so they are not covered in the 2003 Code of Practice above.